syracuse-singers/xmas/README.md

 ## Downloading Files

-For 2021, our intention is to print out new pages for the entire group to, literally, get us all on the same page.
+For 2021, our intention is for the group to print out a new songbook using the file below to, literally, get us all on the same page.
 We'll use this timestamped version for now, mainly because the tunes marked "NEW" have not been vetted or corrected.

 - [2021 Caroling Songbook](tunebooks/xmas-2021.pdf) [Dec 8, 2021 11:48]

 See the [master carol repository](https://github.com/syracuse-singers/xmas) for the complete list of song files.
 Via the repository, can download the abc song masters individually or [download the entire repository in one largish zip file](https://github.com/syracuse-singers/xmas/archive/master.zip).
 You can find [past versions of tunes](https://github.com/syracuse-singers/xmas/releases).

+In the past, we have dropped songs from our repertoire.
+When this happens, we remove it from the index of titles on the website and from the songbook, but we generally don't remove it from the repository.